PixxxeL/djsphinx/README.md

 # DONT USE IT!
-Very terribly!
-I'm remove it soon.
-Django Sphinx Search
+SphinxSearch legacy client wrapper for Django

 Sphinx Search Engine integration with Django ORM through Python client for Sphinx by Michael Kurze, James Socol